erfan007p/gobyte/doc/README.md

 GoByte Core
 ==========

-This is the official reference wallet for Dash digital currency and comprises the backbone of the Dash peer-to-peer network.
+This is the official reference wallet for GoByte digital currency and comprises the backbone of the GoByte peer-to-peer network.
 You can [download GoByte Core](https://www.gobyte.network/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run GoByte on your native platform.

 ### Unix